 We can’t forget the food.
 Food is so essential to our identity that our state even has a state question, “Red or Green?” which refers to the type of chile you prefer on your dish at a restaurant.
 The delicious flavors of New Mexico’s cuisine make perfect gifts for any time of year, but are especially popular at the holidays to add a little spice to the winter months - products like New Mexican green chile, dried red chile powder, more types of salsa than you can imagine, and our tasty State Cookie, the biscochito.

 The festive season brings traditional New Mexican culinary specialties to the forefront with tamales, posole, and biscochitos on every table.

 Treat yourself to a special holiday dinner at one of Albuquerque's diverse dining establishments.

 Add a taste of Albuquerque to your holiday season with traditional New Mexican recipes.

-Celebrate winter with a ride on the Sandia Peak Tramway or take a day trip from Albuquerque for skiing, snowboarding, winter hiking and snowshoeing in the surrounding mountains.
+Celebrate winter with a ride on the Sandia Peak Aerial Tramway or take a day trip from Albuquerque for skiing, snowboarding, winter hiking, and snowshoeing in the surrounding mountains.
 Keep an eye on the weather conditions at Sandia Peak Ski Area if you're looking for snow sports less than 30 minutes from Albuquerque!